KeneOjiteli/CloudSecurity_Projects-aws-azure-/README.md

 #### Some of my AWS projects include using the following services:
  * Identity and Access Management (IAM) - creating entities (roles, groups, users) and adding an extra layer of security (MFA)
- * Elastic Compute Cloud (EC2) - launching instances, creating AMI of instances, and connecting to instances
+ * Elastic Compute Cloud (EC2) - launching instances, creating AMI of instances, and connecting to instances via SSH (with mobaxterm and ssh client) and instance connect
  * Simple Storage Service (S3) -storing objects (such as source code) in buckets, while giving the appropriate permission
  * Auto-scaling Group (ASG) - attaching auto-scaling group to elastic beanstalk, for automatic scaling
  * Basics of Infrastructure as Code - Terraform - creating cloud resources using hashicorp configuration language (HCL)